...

 ETFs are similar to mutual funds but trade like stocks on an exchange.
 When you buy an ETF, you own a basket of securities that track an index, a sector, a commodity, or a theme.

 ETFs can offer low-cost, tax-efficient, and transparent exposure to various markets and segments.
-ETFs are generally considered medium-risk, medium-reward investments because they offer flexibility but also face market fluctuations.
+ETFs are generally considered medium-risk, medium-reward investments because they provide flexibility but face market fluctuations.

 Real Estate